 Seasonal Inspection –

 - Seasonal inspections go hand and hand with seasonal maintenance.
 Each season calls for exterior and interior preventative maintenance at your property, like cleaning gutters every fall or weatherizing water pipes in the winter.
 Since you will be on the property for seasonal maintenance, it is the perfect time to conduct a routine inspection.
 Seasonal inspections allow you to ensure lease compliance and asses the property for any needed repairs.
 An inspection can give you a chance to offer helpful pointers to your tenants about things they could be doing differently to take better care of the unit (remind them that proper care will help them get their security deposit back when they vacate).
 Inspect the interior and exterior of the property to make sure everything is in great condition.
 Program reminders in your property management software for seasonal inspections and maintenance.

 Drive-By Inspection –

 - Simply driving by your property in between seasonal inspections allows you check on the condition of your property without needing to coordinate schedules with your tenants.
-A drive-by inspection can reveal unauthorized pets, long term guests or other lease violations that a tenant wasn’t able to hide from you since they were unaware of your visit.
+A drive-by inspection can reveal unauthorized pets, long-term guests or other lease violations that a tenant wasn’t able to hide from you since they were unaware of your visit.
 You do not need to give your tenants notice before conducting drive-by inspections if you do not enter the interior, but remember if you do drive-bys too often, you could disrupt your tenant’s right to quiet enjoyment and their privacy.
 Nosy or intrusive landlords will likely annoy their tenants and hurt their chances of long-term tenancy.
 If you notice any issues that need to be addressed during your drive-by be sure to notify your tenant in writing and offer ways for how they need to fix the problem.

 Beyond the inspections listed above, here are some additional types of inspections rental property owners should be aware of: